brompwnie/botb/README.md

 - Push data to an S3 bucket
 - Break out of Privileged Containers
 - Force BOtB to always return a Exit Code of 0 (useful for non-blocking CI/CD)
+- Perform the above from the CLI arguments or from a YAML config file

 # Getting BOtB